 - Peeled and cooked artichoke stems are fully edible.

 - Eating the hairy choke can cause a choking hazard.

-- Baby artichokes are completely edible — leaves, choke, and all.
+- Baby artichokes are completely edible.
+Enjoy both the leaves and choke.

-- Artichokes burst with nutritional goodness.
-They have high levels of dietary fiber — more than twice that of a cup of cooked oats — and folic acid.
-In fact, eating an artichoke provides more than 25 percent of the daily recommended allowance of folic acid.
+Artichokes burst with nutritional goodness.
+They have high levels of dietary fiber (more than twice that of a cup of cooked oats) and high levels of folic acid.
+Eating an artichoke provides more than 25 percent of the daily recommended allowance of folic acid.
 They're also a good source of Vitamin K, which is thought to promote brain and cognitive health.
-Studies have shown that artichoke leaf extract reduces "bad" LDL cholesterol.
+Studies have shown that consuming artichoke leaf extract reduces "bad" LDL cholesterol.